SecBear/SecBear/README.md

 Infrastructure engineer focused on NixOS, security, and agentic ai.

-Currently building blockchain infrastructure at Portal to Bitcoin.
+Currently hacking on agentic workflow systems and building blockchain infrastructure at Portal to Bitcoin.

 ## Current